DavidTimi1/tick-it-hng13/README.md

-Absolutely!
-Here’s the revised, polished version including **general repository cloning instructions** at the top, along with setup for Vue, React, and Twig:

----

 # Tick-it Frameworks Overview

 Welcome to the **Tick-it** application frameworks documentation!
 This project utilizes three key frameworks: **Vue**, **React**, and **Twig**.
 Each framework resides in its own directory.
 Below are links to the respective README files for detailed information on implementation, libraries used, state structure, and example test user credentials.